-Spokes is a small bike shop located in Abbotsford, Melbourne.
+Spokes is a bike shop located in Abbotsford, Melbourne.
 It mainly offers electric bikes from quality brands.

 Disclaimer: I have not been paid to conduct this interview or promote the bike shop.